petetanru/petetanru.github.io/_projects/char-nmt.md

 ## Data

 We will use TED Talk 2016's subtitle data set to train our data.
-In detail,  the [WIT3]() script finds talks that exist in both languages, and finds parallel subtitle within the talk.
+Unlike the Thai data made available for the 2015 IWSLT evaluation campaign, our data does not come tokenized.
+To build up our corpus, the [WIT3]() script finds talks that exist in both languages, and finds parallel subtitle within the talk.
 Each 'sample segment' is a subtitle line.
 Sometimes it is a complete sentence and sometimes not.
 The script then reconstruct the segments into a sentence, based on ascii punctuations of the target language.
 This means you should not build sentence level parallel corpus, using the WIT3 script with languages like Thai or Chinese as the target language.
 Thai has no end of sentence markers, and Chinese does not use ascii punctuations.

 | Language Pair        |                       Sample segments | Total words with white space split() |
 | -------------------- | ------------------------------------: | -----------------------------------: |